dan-wells/fastpitch/README.md

-You should make all audio files in `$FILELIST` accessible under `$DATA_ROOT/wavs`, and corresponding forced alignments represented as Praat TextGrids under `$DATA_ROOT/TextGrid`. `$FILELIST` should contain audio filenames and transcripts in your desired symbol set, with lines like:
+You should make all audio files in `$FILELIST` accessible under `$DATA_ROOT/wavs`, and corresponding forced alignments represented as Praat TextGrids under `$DATA_ROOT/TextGrid`. `$FILELIST` should contain audio filenames and transcripts in your desired symbol set, with a header row and lines like:

 ```
+audio|text
 /path/to/data_root/wavs/audio1.wav|this is a text transcript
 ```